 Doug Harvey and Jan Shute became friends to MYS during the Youth Resource Centre and Emergency Shelter Capital Campaign.
 Doug and Jan believe it is important to set an example for others by being good corporate citizens and encouraging others to give.

 "We believe in giving back to the community and providing support to enhance the lives of others and this wonderful city."

-Edward Kennedy's association with Macdonald Youth Services began when the community leader took the reins as Winnipeg's United Way 2011 Campaign Chair.
+Edward Kennedy's association with MYS began when the community leader took the reins as Winnipeg's United Way 2011 Campaign Chair.
 It that time, Kennedy visited a wide range of social service agencies, including MYS.
 While he remained very impressed with their sense of purpose and expertise, he was concerned with the conditions and inadequacy of their facilities.

 "I met with Erma Chapman, CEO and immediately became aware of similar situations at MYS.
 Given the significance of the agency, I decided to get involved in many ways, one of which was to help raise awareness of capital-type needs within our community."

 Edward received the Sir Hugh John Macdonald Memorial Award in 2013.
 He was honourary chair for the public phase of the Capital Campaign.